mozilla/telemetry-server/docs/ProcessIncoming.md

 Let `N` denote the number of CPU cores available on the processing machine.

+The overall process will be co-ordinated using queues:
+* Ready to Process
+* Crashy inputs
+* Completed inputs
+* ...

 The `Server` Process:
 ---------------------
 *  Create following folders on same storage device